sph-mn/sph-db/other/documentation/internals.md

 * it also differs in that it always needs to use all three relation dbi to complete the deletion instead of just any dbi necessary to match relations

 ## conventions/principles
-* batch processing by taking collections, and eventually processing multiple elements in one call, is preferred when call overhead like declarations, allocations and preparations are saved. one element collections can still be used
+* batch processing by taking collections, and eventually processing multiple elements in one call, is preferred when call overhead like declarations, allocations and preparations are saved. single element collections can still be used
 * call by contract is assumed strictly. a program might crash if the contract is broken. pro: few checks, efficiency
 * output arguments come last
 * acted-on arguments come first